SMA-CyberTech/Active-Directory-Security-Analytics/README.md

 *Ref 5: Slack integration with Shuffle*

-This is the result on the Splunk --> Shuffle --> Slack integration.
+This is the result of the Splunk --> Shuffle --> Slack integration.
 Once the link is clicked the user is taken straight to the Splunk dashboard to investigate the triggered alert.